 Before high fidelity simulation sessions, the course director and/or instructor is expected to conduct a pre- briefing session that includes at a minimum:

 The four criteria cited below are fundamental premises upon which the educational program of the UMMC SIEC is based.
 These follow internationally recognized standards for the use of health care simulation.
 The UMMC SIEC reserves the right to limit further access to SIEC facilities if sessions fail to meet these standards.

 Course directors and instructors are expected to conduct structured debriefing after scenarios with the following phases:

 During the analysis phase, the instructors may use “plus/delta”, “advocacy/inquiry” or other, blended approaches.
-Instructors are expected to be curious facilitators of discussion, who encourage reflection by trainees and instructors do not lecture.
+Instructors are expected to be curious facilitators of discussion, who encourage reflection by trainees.
+Instructors should not lecture during debriefing.

 All simulation sessions have to be evaluated at least by the participants and the instructors.
 Instructors should withdraw (i.e. not “looking over shoulders,” but be available to answer questions) while the participants fill out anonymous surveys.